MHenderson/sudoku-modelling/article/rst/my_paper.rst

      \right.
    \]

-This model has a set of equations which force every solution to assign a symbol to every cell in the finished Sudoku puzzle.
+The integer programming (IP) model has a set of equations which force the assignment of a symbol to every cell.

 .. raw:: latex